santoshauz/WolliesXUITechTest/README.md

 Features
 Automated smoke test suite to perform End to End Order placement

-1. Test to perform successful Sign in
+1. Perform successful Sign in
 2. Add 2 items to the cart
 3. Successfully procced to payments
 4. Preform payments and place the order